 Is there a way to get IRS approval prior to audit regarding the appropriate way to correct a failure under the SCP?

-When self-correcting significant operational failures, what actions must a plan sponsor take by the end of the two-year correction period?
+When self-correcting significant operational failures or eligible plan document failures, what actions must a plan sponsor take by the end of the two-year correction period?

 There are two circumstances under which correction is considered to have been substantially completed: